tronprotocol/tron-docker/single_node/README.md

 Then check the Docker resource settings to ensure it has at least 16GB of memory.

-## Get docker image
+## Get Docker image
-There are two ways to obtain the Tron image:
+There are two ways to obtain the TRON image:
-- Pull it from the Tron Docker Hub.
+- Pull it from the TRON Docker Hub.
 - Build it from the java-tron source code.

 ### Using the official Docker images

 The quick start way is to use the official images.
-Download the official docker image from [Docker Hub](https://hub.docker.com/r/tronprotocol/java-tron/tags) using the following command:
+Download the official Docker image from [Docker Hub](https://hub.docker.com/r/tronprotocol/java-tron/tags) using the following command:

 ```
 docker pull tronprotocol/java-tron